 Our most greatest of trials we had come through, with millions maimed

-Or poisoned or killed – by pollutants or war? – flags waving, we proclaimed,
+Or poisoned or killed – viruses, pollutants, war – flags waving, we proclaimed,

 We were now stronger than ever and better equipped – with climate change

 Much of our lower-lying areas under water, and by unconstrained

 Speculation, corruption and concentration, our economy in flames –